avrylov/Favorita-TFT/README.md

 ```

 ## PS
-If you find this project - leave a star.
+If you find this project usefull - leave a star. \
 Good luck in your submissions.

 ## contacts